The Heathen Roots of Christmas

 No doubt about it, Christmas is the biggest holiday in the Western world.
 It is definitely the one where we spend the most money and if you happen to be one of those lucky souls, who can keep the celebration going through the New Year's holiday, it is also our longest holiday.

-If you take a closer look at how the holiday evolved, this may not be so surprising, for Christmas is the embodiment of many different traditions, which are employed at the same time that we honor the birth of Jesus of Nazarath.
+If you take a closer look at how the holiday evolved, it may come as little or no surprise that Christmas is the embodiment of many different traditions, which are all employed at the same time to honor the birth of Jesus of Nazarath.

 Christmas Window Displays